The different reinforcing materials also determine the subsequent properties of the profiles & gratings.

-Textile fibre is the collective name for fine fibres spun from melted glass with an almost circular cross-section.
-This textile glass is made out of high quality E-glass and, for special applications, also out of R-glass and C-glass.
-The relatively high strength and modulus values are a consequence of the strong bonds between silicon and oxygen in a spatial network.
-Due to the amorphous structure, glass fibres are, as opposed to carbon or aramid fibers, isotropic.
+Textile fiber is the collective term for fine fibers spun from molten glass with an approximately round cross-section.
+The textile glass is manufactured from high-quality E-glass and, for special applications, also from R-glass and C-glass.
+The relatively high strength and Young’s modulus values are a consequence of the strong bonds between silicon and oxygen in a spatial network.
+Due to their amorphous structure, glass fibers are isotropic, unlike carbon or aramid fibers.

-After production, a coating is applied to the newly formed glass fibre.
-This bonds the filaments, protects the surface and constitutes an adhesion of the matrix.
+After production, a sizing is applied to the freshly formed glass fiber.
+This bonds the filaments, protects the surface and provides a bonding agent for the matrix.

-After manufacturing C-fibres are surface-treated.
-The surface is oxidised to create the greatest possible number of surface oxides, which can be achieved with the matrix system chemical bonds.
-The surface of the fibres is, immediately after the pretreatment, coated with the fibre finish.
-This is a substance which initially prevents the accumulation of water to the active surface, and contains the functional groups of bonding to the matrix system.
+After production, C-fibers are surface treated.
+In this process, the surface is oxidized to produce the largest possible number of surface oxides that can form chemical bonds with the matrix system.
+The surface of the fibers is given the fiber finish immediately after pretreatment.
+This is a substance that is initially intended to prevent the accumulation of water on the active surface and contains the functional groups for binding to the matrix system.

-Aramid fibres (Kevlar) are linear organic polymers with high strength and rigidity.
-Like the C-fibre the aramid fibre has, as a result of the high molecular orientation, a negative thermal expansion coefficient (entropy effect).
+Aramid fibers (Kevlar) are linear, organic polymers with high strength and stiffness.
+Like the C-fiber, the aramid fiber exhibits a negative coefficient of thermal expansion due to its high molecular orientation (entropy effect).

 - strongly anisotropic